 You will not be allowed to drive on the day of your surgery, so you must arrange for someone to drive you home after the procedure.
-During the first few days after having LASIK, you may feel some eye irritation and tearing.
+During the first few days after having the procedure performed, you may feel some eye irritation and tearing (where your eyes produce excess tears).
 The white part of your eye may be red for a few days.
 Your eyes may also be sensitive to light.
-You will need to wear a shield over your eye for the first few nights or when sleeping, and you must avoid rubbing your eyes for several months.
-You must use the prescription eye drops given to prevent infection, and keep your scheduled follow-up appointments to ensure that your eyes are healing properly.
-Typically, most patients see 20/20 within a few days after the procedure.
+You will need to wear a shield over your eyes for the first few nights or when sleeping, and you must avoid rubbing your eyes for several months.
+You must use prescription eye drops to prevent infection, and keep your scheduled follow-up appointments to ensure that your eyes are healing properly.

 Carlsbad LASIK FAQs

 Although laser eye surgery is a common procedure in the United States, many patients have questions about the surgery and their eligibility.
 At Carlsbad Eye Care, we want to ensure that no patient feels lost or confused, which is why we have compiled this FAQ with some of the most commonly asked questions about the procedure.
 If you have a question that isn’t listed below, please feel free to contact our office today by calling (760) 603-9910.

 A: The laser permanently changes the shape of your cornea.
 However, your eyes may undergo natural changes in shape as you grow older, or your vision may regress.
 Although for most people, the procedure results in long-lasting vision correction, some may experience slight changes in vision and may wish to undergo an “enhancement” procedure to correct these changes.
 Fewer than 10% of patients need enhancements after having undergone LASIK eye surgery.

 Q: How long will it take for my eyes to heal from the surgery?